 Grief can be further complicated and disenfranchised by relationship to the deceased.
 For example, the role of commander is a lonely position to be in, which can become even lonelier when a soldier under his or her care and stewardship is killed.
 On his personal combat leadership experience, a U.S. Army Captain anonymously stated, "I doubt that anything could fully prepare a company commander to deal with the death of one of his Soldiers."
-60Another 60Anonymous, "Leadership and the Death of a Soldier," Army 56, no. 7 (July 2006): 63.

-affirmed, "I now understand the things I'd heard about the burden of command....
+60Another of the formal affirmed, "I now understand the things I'd heard about the burden of command....
 I wouldn't wish this experience on any leader."